How do I troubleshoot scaling issues with my Amazon EC2 Auto Scaling group?

 - Check the time zone you configured for the scheduled action.
 You must schedule actions in Coordinated Universal Time (UTC).

-- Review your Amazon EC2 Auto Scaling group’s activity history from the Amazon EC2 console to check if there is any scaling activity that conflicts with your scheduled action.
+- Review your Amazon EC2 Auto Scaling group’s activity history from the Amazon EC2 console.
+Verify if there is any scaling activity that conflicts with your scheduled action.

 - If you're scheduling scale-out and scale-in actions, check that you scheduled one action for scaling out and another action for scaling in.
 You can't use the same scheduled action to both scale in and scale out.